 Academic Integrity is the code of ethical standards and honesty in academic institutions.
 The standards and values provide an educational environment in which all students can learn and take responsibility for their work.
 According to the International Center for Academic Integrity, this includes a commitment to the values of honesty, trust, fairness, respect and responsibility.

-Academic integrity includes avoiding plagiarism, but it includes many other behaviors as well.
-Many students may not realize how inclusive the definitions of academic dishonesty are.
-Academic integrity, then, includes avoiding the following behaviors:
+Academic integrity includes avoiding plagiarism, but it includes many other things as well.
+Many students may not realize how inclusive the definition is.
+Academic integrity includes avoiding the following behaviors:

 - Intentionally or carelessly presenting someone else’s work as your own.
 (This includes copying or cutting and pasting material from the internet.)